 18. Sports concussion stats show that cycling head injuries are responsible for 30% of hospital visits and 60% of deaths.

 Bicycle-related injuries can be very severe.
 With a thousand people dying every year from bike accidents, the emphasis on injury prevention is necessarily growing.
-Despite increased awareness of helmet-wearing, there were 40,000 bicycle accidents in the United States in 2015.
+Despite increased awareness of helmet-wearing, there’s a high number of bicycle accidents in the United States.

 19. According to sports injuries statistics, the sport with the least likely chance of injury is bowling.

 Bowling has been a Great American pastime for decades, and it might be one of the safest activities, too.
 There are 764 reported bowling injuries each year, far less than other recreational sports.
 One study found that the most common injury for bowlers was to the finger, accounting for 20% of injuries reported.
 The most common age group to experience an injury were children under the age of 7.

 20. Snowboarding injuries in sports statistics show that 64,571 youths receive injuries every year.